metabase/metabase/docs/operations-guide/backing-up-metabase-application-data.md

 docker cp metabase:/metabase.db/metabase.db.mv.db ./
 ```

 The above command would copy the database file to the directory you ran the command from.
+You can also create a copy of this H2 file and use it to migrate the data to a production-ready database.
+See [Migrating from H2](migrating-from-h2.md).

 ## Amazon RDS for the application database